 Through pooling funds and expertise, we organize and co-fund events on topics related to social justice such as intensive research workshops, conferences and public talks.
 Our full-time coordinator supports Concordia researchers by providing logistical support for their events.

 While we are primarily a resource for faculty, we also support students by providing graduate fellowships.
 Graduate students who carry out a project under the supervision of an affiliated faculty member are eligible to apply for these stipends.
+See our call for applications for our Graduate Fellowships 2022-2023.

 Our goal is to synergize Concordia’s extensive expertise on social justice to further stimulate research, create collaborations between faculty members and connect them with scholars from other institutions in Canada and abroad.